smoort/CarND-Vehicle-Detection/writeup.md

 ### This is a write up on the vehicle detection and tracking project

 Project code can be found in the TrackVehicle.ipynb jupyter notebook file in https://github.com/smoort/CarND-Vehicle-Detection repo.
+The notebook has 3 sections :

+1. Section 1 : Code to train the classifier
+2. Section 2 : Code to detect vehicles from images or videos using the trained classifier to detect cars.
+3. Section 3 : Code from 'Advanced Lane Finding' copied to draw lanes along with vehicle detection.

 ---